WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-08-Think-like-a-tester-and-admit-you-dont-think-of-everyting.markdown

 that could have been done easier like I did it here.
 It really is a simple instance of this "going beyond what you anticipate" situation.

+> Complement the controlled, anticipated, simple testing from unit tests with
+> more complicated testing approaches that increase the likelihood of
+> observing unanticipated behavior and problems.
+>
+> These two types of testing are critical and important complementary styles.
+Used
+> exclusive of each other increases risk and cost.
+Used together are powerful, effective
+> and efficient.

 I like these "first, simplest example of..." cases, because they demonstrate how stark the contrast is as we add complexity and increase our uncertainty.
 It is a powerful and effective way to make up for our limited perspective earlier on.
 There